hlop3z/zmag/docs/docs/server/config/settings.md

 1. **Base Directory**: Defines the root directory of the project, setting the base path for all file operations.
 2. **INSTALLED_APPS**: Specifies the ZMAG applications that are currently installed and active in the project.
-3. **EXTRAS**: Defines additional configurations, including extensions, permissions, and event handlers for startup and shutdown.
+3. **PLUGINS**: Defines additional configurations, including extensions, permissions, and event handlers for startup and shutdown.

 ## TOML